paladp/cs203-S2019-assessment/assessment.md

   elements in a complex and complete blueprint of the software system, and the master branch has no errors and contains completed code
 * Software design
-  * N = No problem solving steps taken
+  * N = No attempt to create a design
   * I = Initial steps are taken to conceptualize, frame, and implement systems
   * A = Some software design is visible to the point where a software solution looks to be developed soon